Panax ginseng: Potential for adverse effects

 Use of Panax ginseng during pregnancy and breastfeeding is potentially unsafe.
 It may have adverse effects in people with immune disorders, bleeding conditions, cardiovascular diseases or cancer.
 It should not be used by children.

+Common side effects include headache, an increase in blood pressure, diarrhea, insomnia, skin rash, and vaginal bleeding.

 Folk medicine

 Ginseng is used as an herb in folk medicine.